Caixa de Pontevedra

-The Provincial Savings Bank of Pontevedra (Caixa de Aforros Provincial de Pontevedra or Caixa Pontevedra) was a Spanish financial institution based in the city of Pontevedra (Spain) dependent on the Provincial Council of Pontevedra (provincial deputation), existing between 1930 and 2000.
+The Provincial Savings Bank of Pontevedra (Caixa de Aforros Provincial de Pontevedra or Caixa de Pontevedra) was a Spanish financial institution based in the city of Pontevedra (Spain) dependent on the Provincial Council of Pontevedra (provincial deputation), existing between 1930 and 2000.

 History

 It was founded in Pontevedra on 12 January 1930 and started its activity on 20 January 1930.
 Its first president was Daniel de la Sota and its first director Alexandre Bóveda.
 After Daniel de la Sota's dismissal as president of the provincial deputation, the military man Manuel Casas Medrano took over and Alexandre Bóveda resigned.
 In the years of the Second Spanish Republic, the company began to expand in the north of the province of Pontevedra, with branches in various towns.
 At the beginning of 1938, a purge of personnel was carried out, in accordance with the provisions of the National Defence Council.

 Between 1940 and 1960, the savings banks underwent a period of expansion throughout Spain, under the auspices of legislative reforms.
 At this time, the first branches were opened in Ponte Caldelas, Tomiño and Caldas de Reis.
 At this stage there were clashes with the Municipal Savings Bank of Vigo over the occupation of different spaces, a situation in which the Ministry of Labour intervened.

 In 1944, the entity acquired a building under construction in Campolongo where it set up its headquarters, designed by the architect Emilio Quiroga Losada.
 The building was inaugurated in 1949 and was enlarged in the 1950s, designed by Robustiano Fernández Cochón.
 The building was expanded again between 1971 and 1973, with the construction of an auditorium and various offices, which for a time housed the classrooms of the National University of Distance Education.